 If your child isn’t getting enough sleep during the day, they might be overtired.
 It can be hard to gauge whether or not your little one is really alert or just experiencing a sleep debt but a good place to start is whether a sleep window has been missed.
 If your child misses a nap or has a bedtime set too late, they’ll begin to become overtired.

-A first nap that’s too early will be treated by your baby’s body as an extension of night sleep, causing early morning wakings!
+A baby going to sleep too early for their first day nap ,will be treated by your baby’s body as an extension of night sleep, causing early morning wakings the next day!
 It’s important to keep in mind age-appropriate napping schedules to find out what wake windows are suited to the age of your child.

 However, generally, the first wake window of the day will be the shortest.